kubernetes-sigs/inference-perf/inference_perf/client/README.md

 # Custom Clients

 All custom clients are organized in this directory including model server and metrics clients.
-The directory structure is organized to reflect relationships/commonalities between model servers.
+The directory structure is organized to reflect relationships/commonalities between clients.